vegaprotocol/vega/docs/README.md

 # Vega core architecture

-Data node is a standalone product that is built on the top of Vega core product.
+Data node is a stand alone product that is built on the top of Vega core product.
 It consumes stream of events from core Vega via socket using [Broker](./broker.md) then aggregates the events and save them to storage.

 ## Component relationships